vinh-tr-hoang/vinh-tr-hoang.github.io/_pages/cv.md

 - Preparation of new lecture materials

-- Providing theorical courses and guiding practical sessions for master classes
+- Providing theoretical courses and guiding practical sessions for master classes

 - Supervision of research assistants